By Danielle Graves. Last updated 6th October 2023. Welcome to our guide to motorcycle accident claims.

-If you are worried about finding the money to engage the services a solicitor, you need to cater your search to No Win, No Fee solicitors only.
-Luckily, all of Legal Helpline’s panel of solicitors work on a No Win, No Fee basis.
+If you are worried about finding the money to engage the services a solicitor, you need to cater your search to No Win No Fee solicitors only.
+Luckily, all of Legal Helpline’s panel of solicitors are available to handle motorcycle accident claims on a No Win No Fee basis.
 There are many benefits to this approach, as you will discover below:

 - Financial risk is minimised – There is only one place to start, and this is with the fact that you benefit from a significant degree of monetary protection by going down this route.
 This is because you will only need to pay legal fees if your case is a success.
 Unlike solicitors that charge by the hour, if you go for a No Win, No Fee service, you won’t find yourself in a position where you have spent extortionate sums of money and are anxiously waiting and praying that they are going to win your case so that you will get the compensation to cover the legal costs.
 Instead, if a No Win, No Fee personal injury solicitor fails to win your case, you will have the peace of mind that you don’t have to pay any legal fees.

 - No huge upfront payment – In most cases, people do not have the money to fund the consultation expenses of a traditional personal injury lawyer yet alone all of the expenses that follow.
 This is something you don’t need to worry about anymore, as you will not have to make a large upfront payment if you go for a No Win, No Fee service.